hydroflux/abstractor-ws/BACKLOG.md

 - [ ] Integrate the 'document.result_number' attribute into the 'handle_multiple_documents' function of the 'execute' script--use eagle as an example template
 - [ ] Integrate 'document_downloaded' function from 'file_management' into the 'download' script
 - [ ] Integrate 'previously_downloaded' into the 'execute' script instead of calling in the 'download' script--try to set equivalency to the eagle 'execute' script
+- [ ] Logic for the 'previously_downloaded' route goes in the 'handle_single_document' function of the 'execute' script

 #### Mountain Lion